-3.10.28 SOCIO-CULTURAL ISSUES
+3.10.26 SOCIO-CULTURAL ISSUES

-- Neighbouring community, informal livestock owners etc. must be treated with respect and courtesy at all times. - The cultural lifestyles of the communities living in close proximity to the construction areas must be respected. - Hours of work on the site shall be limited to normal working hours, as accepted by the local authority. - Should construction be required outside of these times, permission is to be obtained from the local municipality, in consultation with the ECO and the surrounding landowners.
+- Neighbouring community, adjacent land owners and occupiers etc. must be treated with respect and courtesy at all times. - The cultural lifestyles of the communities living in close proximity to the construction areas must be respected. - Hours of work on the site shall be limited to normal working hours, as accepted by the local authority. - Should construction be required outside of these times, permission is to be obtained from the local municipality, in consultation with the ECO and the surrounding landowners.

-3.11 EMERGENCY PREPAREDNESS & RESPONCE
+3.11 EMERGENCY PREPAREDNESS & RESPONSE